-[Name of Municipality]
+[Name of Municipality] ACKNOWLEDGEMENT Drug & Alcohol Policy for CMV Operators Town of Pomfret, Vermont I HEREBY ACKNOWLEDGE that I have received a copy of and read and understand my employer's CMV Drug & Alcohol Testing Policy-for CMV Operators.
+I understand that I must abide by its terms as a condition of employment.-I understand that during my employment I may be required to submit to a controlled substances and/or alcohol test based on U.S. Department of Transportation (DOT) and Federal Motor Carrier Safety Administration (FMCSA) regulations. --I also understand that refusal to submit to a controlled substances or alcohol test is a violation of DOT regulations and the above referenced policy and may result in disciplinary action, including suspension (with or without pay) or termination of employment for gross and willful misconductI further understand the consequences of controlled substances and/or alcohol use as outlined in this policy. ---I acknowledge that the provisions of my employer's CDL Drug and Alcohol Policy for CMV Operators are part of the terms and conditions of my employment, and that I agree to abide by them. --By signing below, I also acknowledge that I understand the meaning of this form and agree that it will be used to document my understanding of the CDL Drug & Alcohol Testing Policy for CMV Operators.
+Printed Name of Employee/Applicant: Signature of Employee/Applicant: Employee/Applicant CDL ID #

-I HEREBY ACKNOWLEDGE that I have received a copy of and read and understand my employer's CMV Drug & Alcohol Testing Policy.
-I understand that I must abide by its terms as a condition of employment.
-I understand that during my employment I may be required to submit to a controlled substances and/or alcohol test based on U.S. Department of Transportation (DOT) and Federal Motor Carrier Safety Administration (FMCSA) regulations.
+Date:

-I also understand that refusal to submit to a controlled substances or alcohol test is a violation of DOT regulations and the above referenced policy and may result in disciplinary action, including suspension (with or without pay) or termination of employment for gross and willful misconduct.
-I further understand the consequences of controlled substances and/or alcohol use as outlined in this policy.
+Witness Signature:

-I acknowledge that the provisions of my employer's CDL Drug and Alcohol Policy are part of the terms and conditions of my employment, and that I agree to abide by them.
+Date:

-By signing below, I also acknowledge that I understand the meaning of this form and agree that it will be used to document my understanding of the CDL Drug & Alcohol Testing Policy.
+Original Acknowledgment of Receipt and Understanding will be kept in the Driver's Qualification FileCheck here -- to confirm copy given to employee/applicant.